CDS 100 5 credits

 CDS 150 3 credits

 Counseling the Addicted Adolescent

 An overview class covering the needs of the addicted adolescent.
-Covers many developmental, cognitive and physiological issues that are complicated by an adolescent’s use of alcohol or other drugs.
-Prerequisites: CDS 100, CDS 101 or instructors permission.
+Covers many developmental, cognitive and physiological issues that are complicated by an adolescent's use of alcohol or other drugs.
+Prerequisites: CDS 100, CDS 101 or instructor's signature.

 CDS 202 5 credits